Time for a Confession.

 - Garnish with crumbled feta cheese and fresh, chopped herbs.

 A well-made dish will have a slightly runny egg yolk.
-Serve hot with toasts and some thick yoghurt.
+Serve hot with some toasts or fresh bread, some thick yoghurt or some baba ganoush, as we did.
 Bliss!

 Give it a try on an especially lazy day and let me know how you enjoyed it.
 Also, let me know what alterations you would choose to make to the dish, so I give it a try next time?!